 Lesson #4: Learn To Have Enough

 You have to strictly protect your own schedule and workload.
-The only way you can do this is by setting “enough” number.
+The only way you can do this is by setting a “enough” number.
 Enough working hours, enough customers, enough market share, enough money.

 If you’re working a regular job, a 9 to 5 job, you’re basically doing what you’re told.
 When you’re running your own company, however, it’s hard to draw the line and say that you won’t work anymore.
 That you had enough money.
 The hustle mindset is popular these days and some actually feel bad if they’re not hustling 24/7.
 But it shouldn’t be like that.

 If your normal working hours are 24/7, you’ll inevitably burn out.

 Having an “enough” number for everything will help you set some healthy boundaries.
 At the end of the day, starting an online business is about freedom.
 It’s about doing what you love.
 Living a lifestyle defined by you.
 Not about constantly chasing the dollar bill.

 Lesson #5: Stay Small On Purpose

 Eventually, you might wanna grow.
 You might want the big office, a big car, and a bigger house.
 More staff and to open more stores in other locations.
 That’s normal human behavior.
 With our growing audience, our ego always grows. Тhat’s usually when the problems begin.

 Generating higher profits is not something you can easily resist.
 That’s why you hire more staff, market your product more widely and dream about more customers.
-While this sounds and looks really cool and sexy, this strategy often leads to lack of control.
+While this sounds and looks really cool and sexy, this strategy often leads to a lack of control.

 Staying small on purpose can be a solution, though.
 If you’re one small unit, you can be more efficient and more durable.
 And this type of thinking can be your long-term strategy.